 Patricius Winery

 Patricius Winery sits in Bodrogkisfalud on the Várhegy dűlő vineyard slope, within one of Tokaj's most closely watched wine villages.
 The estate holds a Pearl 2 Star Prestige award for 2025, placing it among the recognised tier of Hungarian wine producers.
-Visitors approaching the region find Patricius operating within a strong local peer set that includes several internationally traded Tokaj names.
+Visitors approaching the region find Patricius operating within a strong local comparable set that includes several internationally traded Tokaj names.

 Várhegy Dűlő and the Bodrogkisfalud Terroir

 The Tokaj wine region earns its UNESCO World Heritage status not as an abstraction but through the specific geology of its individual slopes.
 Bodrogkisfalud sits on the southern margin of the Zemplén hills, where volcanic rhyolite tuff and clay soils combine with the mist patterns rising from the Bodrog and Tisza rivers to create the humidity that enables noble rot.
-The Várhegy dűlő — the castle hill vineyard tract where Patricius Winery is addressed — represents one of the more site-specific addresses in this part of the region.
+The Várhegy dűlő, the castle hill vineyard tract where Patricius Winery is addressed, represents one of the more site-specific addresses in this part of the region.
 In a designation where single-vineyard classification has grown in strategic importance, a winery holding ground on a named slope occupies a different starting position from producers whose fruit is blended across less defined parcels.

-The broader Tokaj peer set is well-documented internationally.
+The broader Tokaj comparable set is well-documented internationally.
 Names like Disznókő in Mezőzombor, Royal Tokaji in Mád, Tokaj Hétszőlő in Tokaj, and Tokaj Oremus in Tolcsva have attracted significant foreign investment and corresponding international distribution.
 Patricius, by contrast, operates from a smaller village address, which places it in a cohort where site integrity and local recognition tend to carry more weight than marketing infrastructure.
 That positioning is reinforced by the 2025 Pearl 2 Star Prestige award, a credential that signals peer-acknowledged quality within the Hungarian wine evaluation system rather than cross-market celebrity.

 The Pearl 2 Star Prestige Recognition